evanbowman/BPCore-Engine/README.md

 This repository includes parts of the [BlindJump](https://github.com/evanbowman/blind-jump-portable) C++ engine, hacked together with a Lua interpreter, with the intention of allowing people to make gameboy games without needing to write C++ code or to use a compiler.
 The lua API for BPCore uses the simple APIs of fantasy consoles, like Pico8 or Tic80, as a model.
 In fact, many of the commands, like `spr()` and `btn()`, are almost the same.

 NOTE: Due to the limitations on lua code size, it would be difficult to make a large game with this framework.
+NOTE2: The project isn't really feature-complete.
+But maybe you'll find it useful as an example of embedding Lua in a gba project.
+Generally, it's important to keep most performance-critical stuff in C++ or assembly, and use Lua for lightweight scripting.
+Realistically, you cannot make a game of any complexity if everything's written in Lua.
+Furthermore, Lua code takes up a lot of space in Ram, so it's important to organize any game developed in Lua into a series of completely self-contained modules, such that the entire Lua state can be dumped and loaded with new code, otherwise, there just isn't enough ram to store all the bytecode for a large program written in Lua.

 # Architecture